jonathanhogg/flitter-kinect/README.md

 In `:color` output mode, the result image will be the 1920x1080 color frame as received from the Kinect visible light camera.

-For `:combined` output, the color image will be cropped and aligned to the undistorted depth camera's view.
-The A channel will contain the depth value, as described above, and the RGB channels will contain the matching color from the visible light camera.
-The RGB channels are *not* premultiplied by the A channel.
+For `:registered` or `:combined` output, the color image will be cropped and aligned to the undistorted depth camera's view.
+With `:combined`, the A channel will contain the depth value, as described above.
+The RGB channels will *not* be premultiplied by this value (it's not a real alpha).
+With `:registered`, the A channel will be 1.

 The `!kinect` window node can be used multiple times in a view without problem.
 Each will show data from the same device.